 Practice of true ancient magic is negligible today, limited to a few cults and art collectors tapping into the power of artifacts that survived the Collapse.
-Practitioners of ancient magic generally apply it to manipulation, corruption, destruction, or death. ancient magic is legal, and most such known artifacts are displayed in museums and private collections.
+Practitioners of ancient magic generally apply it to manipulation, corruption, destruction, or death.

+Possession of sealed, or inactive, artifacts of ancient magic is legal, and most such artifacts are displayed in museums and private collections.